 Ingredients for the Curry

-- 1 tbsp cooking oil vegetable or coconut oil
+- 1 tablespoon cooking oil vegetable or coconut oil

 - 1 onion finely diced

-- 1 tbsp root ginger grated or finely diced
+- 1 tablespoon root ginger grated or finely diced

 - 4 garlic cloves crushed